cabforum/servercert/docs/BR.md

 Any `otherName`, if present:

   1. MUST apply in the context of the public Internet, unless:
      a. the `type-id` falls within an OID arc for which the Applicant demonstrates ownership, or,
      b. the Applicant can otherwise demonstrate the right to assert the data in a public context.
-  2. MUST NOT include semantics that will mislead the Relying Party about certificate information verified by the CA.
-  3. MUST be DER encoded according to the relevant ASN.1 module defining the `otherName` `type-id` and `value`.

-CAs SHALL NOT include additional names unless the CA is aware of a reason for including the data in the Certificate.

-All other `otherName` `type-id`s other than those listed above:
-  1. MUST apply in the context of the public Internet, unless:
-     a. the `type-id` falls within an OID arc for which the Applicant demonstrates ownership, or,
-     b. the Applicant can otherwise demonstrate the right to assert the data in a public context.